-As at 31 December 2021, Red 5 Solutions Limited owed Probanx Solutions Limited €1,824,864.
-The loan is secured by shares held in ISXFEU by related parties and repayable within 2 years, or upon the Initial Public Offering of ISXFEU's securities on an exchange.
+As at 31 December 2022, Red 5 Solutions Limited owed Probanx Solutions Limited €1,883,467.
+The loan is secured by shares held in ISXFEU by related parties and repayable within 3 years from 16 May 2022, or six months from an Initial Public Offering of ISXFEU's (or ISXFEU successor's) securities on an exchange.
 The loan bears an interest charge of 1.25% per annum above the European Short-Term Rate (ESTR).